Sinopec to sell $17.5 billion retail stake in privatization push

 The sale is a reflection of the government’s drive to restructure the country’s many sprawling state-owned enterprises.
-PetroChina, the nation’s No.1 energy producer, has divested part of its pipeline business, raising billions of dollars from domestic institutional investors.
+PetroChina (0857.HK), the nation’s No.1 energy producer, has divested part of its pipeline business, raising billions of dollars from domestic institutional investors.

 The sale also highlights Sinopec’s hope that outside investors would be a catalyst for growth and reform at its currently low-margin retail unit.
 But some analysts say a lack of retail names on the investor list is lowering their expectations of a quick turnaround.
 The presence of private equity firms also presents a risk in which they may exit the business when Sinopec lists the subsidiary in a couple of years.